 Theatre Annual, the nation’s oldest theatre periodical, recently published Paul Michael’s book review of the fabulous Black Patience: Performance, Civil Rights, and the Unfinished Project of Emancipation by Julius B. Fleming Jr. This is Paul Michael’s third publication to date, and he is so grateful it centers this groundbreaking scholarly text!

-In 2026, Paul Michael’s newest play Pot Girls will hace its word premiere production at his artistic home, The Story Theatre.
+In 2026, Paul Michael’s newest play Pot Girls will have its word premiere production at his artistic home, The Story Theatre.
 Directed by his fellow Governing Ensemble member (and best friend) Ayanna Bri Bakari, this riff on Caryl Churchill’s Top Girls asks what role writing plays in the revolution and the ethics of activism as aesthetic.
 What’s more, Raven Theatre will be producing Churchill’s masterful Top Girls in rep with Pot Girls, creating a collaborative conversation between the two plays and our two companies!
 (I mean, come on, that’s sickening.)